 is part of the nine-stamp set (1¢ to $2.00) commemorating the 1898 Trans-Mississippi Exposition in Omaha.

-His next three retail stores were in LA's San Fernando Valley: Sherman Oaks 1973-74, Studio City 1974-83, and Tarzana 1984-92, his largest, a 2,000 sq ft retail showroom and auction gallery featuring rare stamps and coins, classics, errors, historical and presidential documents, rare autographs, paper money, floor and mail auctions, jewelry, antiques, books, gold and silver.
+His next three retail stores were in LA's San Fernando Valley - Sherman Oaks 1973-74, Studio City 1974-83, and Tarzana 1984-92, his largest, a 2,000 sq ft retail showroom and auction gallery featuring rare stamps and coins, classics, errors, historical and presidential documents, autographs, paper money, mail and floor auctions, small antiques, jewelry, early books, gold and silver.

 Jay Tell’s memberships:

 Jay's fearless investigative reporting championed civil rights, protecting the environment, a drug-free non-smoking healthy lifestyle and natural foods.
 He backed stronger health care coverage, equal opportunity and protection for all Americans.
-He supported equal pay for equal work for women, the first Fair Housing Law and the new Public Defender's Office so each accused gets a Constitutionally-required attorney, principles which were then controversial but are now widely accepted.
+Often for the underdog, he supported minimum wage increases, equal pay for equal work for women, the first Fair Housing Law, and the new Public Defender's Office so each accused gets a Constitutionally-required attorney; principles which were then controversial but are now more widely accepted.
 Jay opposed the Vietnam war but supported our valiant troops and mourned his fiancee's brother and 58,220 brave U.S. military who tragically died there.
-In the 1970's Jay owned Nevada's first health restaurant, Food for Thought.
+In the 1970's, Jay owned Nevada's first health restaurant, Food for Thought.

-In 2003, on the anniversary of his friend's passing, Jay wrote the 'Bobby Darin 30th Anniversary Tribute', now published on more than 30 websites (given gratis, upon request).
+In 2003, on the anniversary of his friend's passing, Jay wrote the 'Bobby Darin 30th Anniversary Tribute' now published on more than 30 websites (given gratis, upon request) to honor Jay's dear friend.
 Enjoy Bobby's moving 'Horacio Alger' story at:

 http://www.canadafreepress.com/golden-oldies/bobby-darin040407.htm ...and... http://www.bronxbabe.com/Page27.html